oshiomah1/Hum_Pop_Gen_Course/Unix_Basics_1.md

 ### `mv`

 #### We can use `mv` to move or rename files.
 I want you to read this https://www.geeksforgeeks.org/mv-command-linux-examples/
-#### Then navgiagte to the `apple` directory
+#### Then navigate to the `apple` directory
 #### Use `touch` to create a file called `apple_types.txt`
 #### Then use `mv` to rename `apple_types.txt` to `apple_breeds.txt`

 ### `rm`
-Remove files or directories.
 This command is used to delete files or directories.
 Be very careful!
 Once you delete a file in the command line it is gone FOREVER.
 Don't be afraid in this situation though, we aren't working with super important files

 ```bash
 rm file_to_remove